rl-institut/WAM_APP_FRED/README.md

 Enter your [OEP]((https://openenergy-platform.org/)) credentials instead of <username> and <password>.

-4. Run the local django server from the main directory of the WAM core project
+4. Run the local Django server from the main directory of the WAM core project

 ```
 python manage.py runserver